UdelaRInterior/ansible-backuppc-client/README.md

 BackupPC-Client Ansible role
 ============================

-This role, backuppc_client, installs and configures both sides for client hosts of a Backuppc server.
-It works with a [backuppc_server](https://galaxy.ansible.com/udelarinterior/backuppc_server) role that configures the server (However, as far as the configuration is standard and Ansible has access, it can handle any backuppc server installation).
+This role, backuppc_client, configures both sides for client hosts of a Backuppc server.
+It has a sister role [backuppc_server](https://galaxy.ansible.com/udelarinterior/backuppc_server) that configures the server (However, as far as the configuration is standard and Ansible has access, it can handle almost any backuppc server installation).

 It works on Debian Buster (10) and Stretch (9) for advanced configuration (databases backup) but for basic backuppc dump configuration, it can handle Ubuntu or any other Debian-based systems (PR accepted).

-This role and its peer [backuppc_server](https://galaxy.ansible.com/udelarinterior/backuppc_server) are based on [hanxhx/backuppc](https://galaxy.ansible.com/hanxhx/backuppc) role.
+This role and its sister [backuppc_server](https://galaxy.ansible.com/udelarinterior/backuppc_server) are based on [hanxhx/backuppc](https://galaxy.ansible.com/hanxhx/backuppc) role.

 Description